-In this section, we present the numerical method we used to solve the system of equations (70), (86) and (88), and our results.
-We assume a singly charged ion species, Z = 1, hence the ion and electron densities at $x \to \infty$ are equal and denoted n{∞} , $n_i(\infty) = n{e\infty} = n{\infty}$.
-We first introduce, in section 6.1, the ion distribution function that we assume as a boundary condition at $x \to \infty$.
-We then explain, in section 6.2, the iteration scheme that was used to find the self-consistent solution of the potential $\phi(x)$.
-In section 6.3, we present the numerical results.
+In this section, we present the numerical method we used to solve (86) and our results.
+We first introduce, in Section 6.1, the ion distribution function that we assume as a boundary condition at $x \to \infty$.
+We then explain, in Section 6.2, the iteration scheme that was used to find the self-consistent solution of the potential $\phi(x)$.
+In Section 6.3, we present the numerical results.